 5. Challenge decisions

 It is likely that along the way, decisions about support will not always go in our favour.
-Parent carers in our community tell us this, and their advice is to always 'challenge the first decision', if it is not what you were hoping for.
+Parent carers in our community tell us this, and their advice is to always 'challenge the first decision', if it is not what we were hoping for.
 From DLA decisions to EHCP assessments.
 From CAMHS referrals to Blue Badges, parent carers report that challenging decisions can often lead to the support we need.

 It takes being assertive and having self-confidence, something that our parent carers tell us grows with each passing year.

-6 Find your tribe
+6. Find our tribe

 Becoming a parent-carer is quite a journey.
 Highs, lows and everything in between.
 Whether diagnosis was received pre-nataly, at birth or came later.
 We will all be finding our own way through, and there is a huge benefit in finding ‘our tribe’.